-Ordinary, i.e. uninsured, Priority Mail International parcels include indemnity coverage against loss, damage or missing contents.
+Ordinary (uninsured) Priority Mail International parcels include indemnity coverage against loss, damage, or missing contents.
 Indemnity is limited to the lesser of the actual value of the contents or the maximum indemnity based on the weight of the article.
-The Priority Mail International Flat Rate Envelope and Priority Mail International Small Flat Rate Box are letter post items and do not include indemnity overage.
+Priority Mail International Flat Rate Envelopes and Priority Mail International Small Flat Rate Boxes are letter-post items and do not include indemnity coverage.